avrilcoghlan/vibriowatch/docs/source/haiti.rst

 .. image:: Picture124.png
   :width: 600

-You can see a network showing blobs representing sequenced isolates, where H22 is shown as a purple blob, and other closely related isolates are shown by grey blobs.
+You can see a network showing blobs representing sequenced isolates, where H22 is shown as a purple blob (and labelled "H22"), and other closely related isolates are shown by grey blobs.
 The edges (lines) in the network show relationships between related isolates, where the length of an edge between two isolates (two blobs) represents the number of genetic differences between them.
 Isolates that are closer to H22 in the network have less genetic differences in their DNA from H22, and so are assumed